theforeman/foreman_abrt/README.md

 install the plugin itself, install ABRT plugin for your smart proxies and configure your hosts to send the problem reports to their smart proxy.

+Please note that the configuration is slightly different when using Foreman stand-alone and when it is part of Katello.
+Any configuration specific to **Katello** will be explicitly indicated.

 Both plugins are available as RPMs in [Foreman YUM repositories](http://yum.theforeman.org/).

 ### Prerequisites

 The plugins require both Foreman and smart-proxy to be version 1.7 or later.

 The plugins have been tested on Fedora 19, RHEL 6 and RHEL 7.
+Versions of the plugins compatible with Katello are `foreman_abrt-0.0.4` and `smart_proxy_abrt-0.0.6`.

 To have hosts automatically send ureports to Foreman, you need to have ABRT 2.1.11 or higher installed on them.
 RHEL 7 and Fedora 19 and higher satisfy